MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_pwsh.md

 Present an interactive prompt to the user.
 Inverse for NonInteractive parameter.

-### -LoadProfile | -l
+### -Login | -l

-Load the PowerShell profiles.
-This is the default behavior even if this is not specified.
+On Linux and macOS, starts PowerShell as a login shell, using /bin/sh to execute login profiles such as /etc/profile and ~/.profile.
+On Windows, this switch does nothing.

+> [!IMPORTANT]
+> This parameter must come first to start PowerShell as a login shell.
+> Passing this parameter in another position will be ignored.

 ### -MTA